U.S. Route 206: Special routes

-U.S. Route 206 Bypass (US 206 Byp.) is the designation for the Peter J. Biondi Bypass, a bypass of the section of US 206 through Hillsborough Township in Somerset County.
+U.S. Route 206 Bypass (US 206 Byp.) is the designation for the Peter J. Biondi Bypass (also signed as the Peter J Biondi Memorial Bypass), a bypass of the section of US 206 through Hillsborough Township, Somerset County, New Jersey.
+Chris Christie signed the name into law in 2013, honoring the late New Jersey assemblyman and former Hillsborough mayor Peter J. Biondi.

 The road begins at an at-grade intersection with US 206 and Mountain View Road and heads north as a two-lane divided road.
-First crossing over CSX's Trenton Subdivision, it curves to the north and comes to a signalized intersection with Hillsborough Road.
-Continuing north, the bypass passes through farmland and woodland with some nearby development, coming to bridges over Homestead Road and the Trenton Subdivision.
+First crossing over CSX's Trenton Subdivision railroad line, it curves to the north and comes to a signalized intersection with Hillsborough Road.
+Continuing north, the bypass runs through farmland and woodland with some nearby development, coming to bridges over Homestead Road and the Trenton Subdivision.
 The next intersection is a quadrant interchange with CR 514.
 The connector road to CR 514 is named Service Road though a direct ramp from CR 514 westbound to US 206 Byp. northbound exists.
 From here, the road becomes four lanes wide with a concrete barrier separating the carriageways.
 After passing under Hamilton Road, the bypass ends at a signalized intersection with US 206, which continues north.

 The first section of US 206 Byp., 1.66 mi in length and running from Hillsborough Road to CR 514, opened on October 28, 2013.
 The full bypass opened on June 5, 2021.